Picovoice/picovoice/sdk/react-native/README.md

 this._picovoice.delete();
 ```

-## Custom Model Integration
+## Custom Wake Word & Context Integration

-To add a custom models to your React Native application you'll need to add the rhn files to your platform projects.
+To add custom wake words and contexts to your React Native application you'll need to add the model files to your platform projects.

 ### Adding Android Models

-Android custom models must be added to `./android/app/src/main/assets/`.
+Android models must be added to `./android/app/src/main/assets/`.

 ### Adding iOS Models